Some of the best arranged by instrument or voice

 some of whom go to young people's sessions (see the session list).

-Also Irish fiddler Seamus Creagh spent
+Also Irish fiddler Seamus Creagh, who died a while ago, spent

 five years here and recorded a CD called Came the Dawn with